hasibzunair/fifa-tryon/README.md

         try_on_testing/
 ```

 VITON dataset is presented in VITON, containing 19,000 image pairs, each of which includes a front-view woman image and a top clothing image.
-After removing the invalid image pairs, it yields 16,253 pairs, further splitting into a training set of 14,221 paris and a testing set of 2,032 pairs.
+After removing the invalid image pairs, it yields 16,253 pairs, further splitting into a training set of 14,221 pairs and a testing set of 2,032 pairs.

 Now, from your terminal, run the following to train FIFA in two stages.
 First, the Fabricator is trained using:
 ```python